boniolp/dsymb-playground/README.md

 </p>

-$d_{symb}$ playground is a Python-based web interactive tool to interpet and compare large multivariate time series data sets.
+$d_{symb}$ playground is a Python-based web interactive tool to interpet and compare large multivariate time series datasets.
 It is based on a novel symbolic representation, called $d_{symb}$, for multivariate time series.
-$d_{symb}$ allows to visualize a data set of multivariate time series with a single glance, thus to quickly gain insights on your data.
+$d_{symb}$ allows to visualize a dataset of multivariate time series with a single glance, thus to quickly gain insights on your data.
 $d_{symb}$ also comes with a compatible distance measure to compare the obtained symbolic sequences.